Why Choose Cedars-Sinai Marina del Rey Hospital for Angina Treatment?

 Treatment of Underlying Conditions: You may delay the onset of angina by taking all the medication your doctor prescribes to you in order to control high blood pressure, high blood cholesterol, and diabetes.
 Your doctor may also suggest you avoid certain activities known to trigger angina.

 Are you experiencing symptoms of angina or sudden chest discomfort?
-The cardiologists at Marina Del Rey Hospital can provide information, a comprehensive evaluation, and adequate treatment.
+The cardiologists at Cedars-Sinai Marina del Rey Hospital can provide information, a comprehensive evaluation, and adequate treatment.